Apply for a personal licence

 - have not forfeited a personal licence within five years before making an application

 - have no convictions for any relevant or foreign offence.
-Guidance on relevant offences in relation to applications for personal licence (PDF 137KB / 3 pages)
+Guidance on relevant offences in relation to applications for personal licence (DOC 60KB / 3 pages)

 - have an accredited licensing qualification

 How to apply